Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Methodology

 which is a block-diagonal matrix with blocks of shape $(2\ell_i +1)\times(2\ell_i + 1)$.
 A vector $\b{x}\in X$ can be viewed as a concatenation of spherical tensors $\b{x}^{(\ell_i)}\in V_{\ell_i}$, each of which has $(2\ell_i + 1)$ components $x^{(\ell_i)}_m$, where $-\ell_i \le m \le \ell_i$ (The parities $p_i$ are suppressed for clarity).

-An expressive way to interact two spherical tensors $\b{x}^{(\ell_1)}$ and $\b{y}^{(\ell_2)}$ is via the Clebsch-Gordon tensor product $\cg^w$, which is a bilinear, equivariant operation.
+An expressive way to interact two spherical tensors $\b{x}^{(\ell_1)}$ and $\b{y}^{(\ell_2)}$ is via the Clebsch-Gordan tensor product $\cg^w$, which is a bilinear, equivariant operation.
 It is defined by

-where $C^{(\ell_3, m_3)}_{(\ell_1, m_1)(\ell_2, m_2)}$ are the Clebsch-Gordon coefficients and $w$ is a single learnable scalar weight.
-The Clebsch-Gordon coefficients are only nonzero when the types $(\ell_1, \ell_2, \ell_3)$ satisfy the selection rule $\abs{\ell_1 - \ell_2} \le \ell_3 \le \ell_1 + \ell_2$.
-Each viable triple $(\ell_1, \ell_2, \ell_3)$ is often called a path \cite{geiger_e3nn_2022}, and Eq.~\ref{eq:cg-tp} is written for a single such path.
-The input of spherical tensors to the Clebsch-Gordon tensor product can be parts of the same input vector (recall that an input vector is a concatenation of multiple spherical tensors) or two different input vectors.
+where $C^{(\ell_3, m_3)}_{(\ell_1, m_1)(\ell_2, m_2)}$ are the Clebsch-Gordan coefficients and $w$ is a single learnable scalar weight.
+The Clebsch-Gordan coefficients are only nonzero when the types $(\ell_1, \ell_2, \ell_3)$ satisfy the selection rule $\abs{\ell_1 - \ell_2} \le \ell_3 \le \ell_1 + \ell_2$.
+For $\oth$, parities combine multiplicatively: $p_3 = p_1 p_2$.
+Each viable triple $(\ell_1, \ell_2, \ell_3)$ is often called a path \citep{geiger_e3nn_2022}, and Eq.~\ref{eq:cg-tp} is written for a single such path.
+The input of spherical tensors to the Clebsch-Gordan tensor product can be parts of the same input vector (recall that an input vector is a concatenation of multiple spherical tensors) or two different input vectors.
 In either case, typically many pairs of spherical tensors can be combined in the product, each pair generally producing several output tensors according to the selection rules.

 The output space of the layer is defined similarly to the input space as